EmanDev/CSS-SL/README.md

 ## Credits

-[Dennis Magno](https://github.com/dennismagno) for an design for Windows Forms.
+[Dennis Magno](https://github.com/dennismagno) for an amazing design for Windows Forms.